jsom1/jsom1.github.io/_walkthroughs/Forge.md

 os.system (‘chmod u+s /bin/bash’)
 `````

-Once this is done, we can exit the debugger and execute */bin/bash*:
+Once this is done, we can exit the debugger and execute */bin/bash*.
+Note that *+s* is a special mode called the SETUID (Set owner User ID up on execution) bit.
+It applies to executables and allows to allocate temporarily (during execution) to a user the rights of the file owner.
+In other words, it will allow us to run /bin/bash as root.
+This is very similar to what we did in <a href="/_walkthroughs/Previse">Previse</a>.

 <div class="img_container">
 ![root]({{https://jsom1.github.io/}}/_images/htb_forge_root.png)